Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

 Salesforce is well positioned for lead-to-cash implementations:

-• It is an extremely flexible and customizable system, which is also a programming platform (custom objects, APEX, Lightning, etc.)
+• It is an extremely flexible and customizable system, which is also a programming platform (custom objects, APEX, Lightning, etc.).

-• It has a rich ecosystem of apps both from Salesforce and 3rd party vendors (such as Nextian) spanning the entire QTC continuum
+• It has a rich ecosystem of apps both from Salesforce and 3rd party vendors (such as Nextian) spanning the entire QTC continuum.

 The following sections describe some aspects how Salesforce can support QTC for Broadband providers.

-Support for residential customers
+Support for Residential Customers

 Historically, CRMs have been used for B2B sales and while Salesforce is primarily a B2B product, it is also capable of handling residential accounts via a ‘Person Account’ type.
 By default, ‘Person’ accounts are disabled and have to be enabled by the Salesforce support.
 Once enabled, Salesforce is perfectly capable of handling residential services.